Visionary Leaders Fight Youth Unemployment

 It all starts with a small idea… and some visionary young people to make it happen!

-Meet Beatrice, a Year Two Kisa Scholar from Mkuu Secondary School.
-While she aspires to be a Doctor and is a whiz at Science (she takes the PCB Combination, which includes Physics, Chemistry and Biology), Beatrice has also learned a lot about problem solving and entrepreneurship through her participation in the Kisa Project.
+Meet Lupakisyo, a Year Two Kisa Scholar from Mkuu Secondary School.
+While Lupakisyo, who is known as Lupa, aspires to be a doctor and is a whiz at science (she takes the PCB Combination, which includes physics, chemistry and biology), Lupa has also learned a lot about problem solving and entrepreneurship through her participation in the Kisa Project.

 This motivated young woman observed that most of the youth right at home are without jobs, and their lack of marketable skills and creativity leads them to fruitless job searches.
-Beatrice asked “I wondered how I might help youth in my community to conquer unemployment and gain skills?”
-Thus, for her 2 Day Challenge project, Beatrice decided to focus on unemployment within her community.
+Lupa asked “I wondered how I might help youth in my community to conquer unemployment and gain skills?”
+Thus, for her 2 Day Challenge project, Lupa decided to focus on unemployment within her community.

 Eventually, the group grew larger and included both boys and girls at Mkuu.
 They all had the same goal, which is a desire to effect change in their communities.
-With the support of the school administration (the Team is pictured at the top of this article with the Head of School, each holding a bundle of bracelets), training sessions were held to show other kids how to make the product.
+With the support of the school administration (the team is pictured at the top of this article with Mr. Kitileja Mashimba, the head of school, each holding a bundle of bracelets), training sessions were held to show other kids how to make the product.
 While learning to make this specific item, they also discussed the bigger picture of starting with a small idea to learn a new skill and employ themselves.
 The product design also expanded with other motivational words and fashionable designs.

-That very first day, Beatrice reports that they made and sold 130 bracelets!
+That very first day, Lupa reports that they made and sold 130 bracelets!
 To date, they have raised 86,000 TZ shillings (about $38 USD).
-And, Beatrice is on to an even bigger idea: she and the other visionaries plan to deposit their earnings in a bank account and use it to start a small company to process and package bulk food for individual purchase.
+And, Lupa is on to an even bigger idea: she and the other visionaries plan to deposit their earnings in a bank account and use it to start a small company to process and package bulk food for individual purchase.

 Springtime is when most 2DC projects are implemented at AfricAid.
-You will meet more role models like Beatrice and hear more inspirational stories like this one!
+You will meet more role models like Lupa and hear more inspirational stories like this one!